E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/CTMQC/readme.rst

 Installation
 ____________

 The CTMQC is a fortran90 based code.
 Compilation of the code requires the gfortran compiler, and Lapack libraries.
-Tests have been performed with GCC 4.x 5.x and 6.x, and confirmed that consistent results are obtained with these three versions of the gfortran compiler; for the moment, GCC 7.x should be avoided for compilation as the benchmark results provided with the module cannot be reproduced.
+Tests have been performed with GCC 4.x 5.x and 6.x, 7.x, and confirmed that consistent results are obtained with these three versions of the gfortran compiler.

 Once the main directory CTMQC has been downloaded, go to the directory and